ziadwaelai/GIZA/intro_NN_Task/report.md

 - **Number of Layers**: `2`
 - **Hidden Size**: `32`

-These optimal hyperparameters improved the model’s performance, yielding a validation loss (MSE) of **0.0495**.
+Using Optuna for automated hyperparameter tuning provided a **minor enhancement in RMSE**, achieving better performance than manual tuning could have, by exploring a broader parameter space more efficiently.
+The final validation loss (MSE) was **0.0495**.

 ### 5. Training Process